Burr marigold flower

 Garden tips: A mass of Burr marigold can be beautiful in a large wetland planting, but it is not recommended for the small or formal landscape as it can spread prolifically.

-Burr marigold is often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Burr marigold is occasionally available at nurseries that specialize in native plants.
+Visit PlantRealFlorida.org to find a native nursery in your area.

-For more information on other Bidens species, see these resources:
+For information on other Bidens species, see these resources: